 11. Do I need a shareholders' agreement?

-Preparing a shareholders’ agreement gives you the chance to discuss and agree key issues: for example, what the strategy will be, what will happen if the business needs extra funding, what will happen if you wish to leave the company, and so on.
+Preparing a shareholders’ agreement gives you the chance to discuss and agree key issues: for example, what the business strategy will be, what will happen if the business needs extra funding, what will happen if you wish to leave the company, and so on.

 Although some issues can be dealt with through the company’s articles, a shareholders’ agreement may be a more effective method.
 Discuss your requirements with your advisor.

 12. How do we set up a partnership?

 If you want to start trading in partnership, you are legally required to notify HM Revenue & Customs.
 You will also need to decide whether you will trade under the names of the partners, or use a separate business name (see 16).

 Although you are not legally required to have a partnership agreement, failing to draw one up can have very unwelcome consequences (see 14).

 If you want to set up a limited liability partnership, the process is more complicated.
 Take advice.